-Using Visual Studio 2012, you can run your tests and also collect data and diagnostics when you run your tests.
+Using Visual Studio, you can run your tests and also collect data and diagnostics when you run your tests.
 You use test settings to specify the data and diagnostics that you want to collect.
 You can even select diagnostic data adapters that affect the way that your test machine performs.
 For example, you might want to create a video recording of your desktop while you run your test, or collect system information about your Web server.
-Additionally, you might want to emulate a slow network to impose a bottleneck on the system.
+Or you might want to emulate a slow network to impose a bottleneck on the system.

 To run tests remotely on multiple machines, or collect data and diagnostics remotely you must use a test controller and test agents.
 The test controller runs as a service and assigns tests to a test agent to run.
 In addition it can tell the test agent what data or diagnostics need to be collected.
 You can manage the test controller and agents by using Visual Studio, or if you register the test controller with Team Foundation Server, then you can manage the controller and agents by using Microsoft Test Manager.